edserranoc/Graphics-Editor/README.md

 # Graphics Editor
-The main objective of this project is put in practice different design patterns as Factory Method, Singleton, Command, ...,State and Composite, to implement a Graphics-Editor using TypeScript.
+The main objective of this project is put in practice different design patterns as Factory Method, Singleton, Command,State, Composite, and others, to implement a Graphics-Editor using TypeScript.

 ## Main Features
 - Creation of figures: Ellipse, Line, Rectangle and Text.